ibm-cloud-docs/text-to-speech/SSML-transformation.md

 ### Using literal values
 {: #literals}

 As a convenience, many of the attributes also define literal values that you can use instead of percentages.
-The meanings of these values differ from those used with the SSML `<prosody>` element.
+The meanings of these values differ from the values that are used with the SSML `<prosody>` element.
 The `<voice-transformation>` element uses a scale that is consistent across its attributes.

 -   `x-low`, `x-slow`, and `x-narrow` equal a value of `-100%`.
 -   `low`, `slow`, and `narrow` equal a value of `-50%`.